thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_getAddressTxids="returns the txids for an address(es)." %}
 {% assign summary_getAddressUtxos="returns all unspent outputs for an address." %}
 {% assign summary_getAddressesByAccount="returns a list of every address assigned to a particular account." %}
-{% assign summary_getBalance="gets the balance in decimal bitcoins across all accounts or for a particular account." %}
+{% assign summary_getBalance="gets the balance in decimal dash across all accounts or for a particular account." %}
 {% assign summary_getBestBlockHash="returns the header hash of the most recent block on the best block chain." %}
 {% assign summary_getBlock="gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block." %}
 {% assign summary_getBlockChainInfo="provides information about the current state of the block chain." %}